gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 ### Reduce your Javascript bundle cost

 Among all assets, Javascript can be uniquely costly to your performance.
-This is due to three main reasons.
+This is due to three main reasons:

-- First, like other assets, it needs to be loaded into your browser,
+- Like other assets, it needs to be loaded into your browser.

-- Second, unlike most other assets, it's code.
+- Unlike most other assets, it's code.
 That means it needs to be parsed by your browser, which can "block" other work from happening.

-- Third, with third-party npm modules, it's easy to accidentally add a lot of Javascript you don't actually need.
+- With third-party npm modules, it's easy to accidentally add a lot of JavaScript you don't actually need.

 #### First, profile your bundle